Healthy Recipes Blog

 Notes

-• If your chicken breasts are larger, you'll need to bake them for 20-25 minutes (their internal temperature should reach 165°F).
+• If your chicken breasts are larger than 6-7 ounces each, you'll need to bake them for 20-25 minutes (their internal temperature should reach 165°F).
 If that's the case, loosely cover them with foil after the first 15 minutes to protect them from burning.

 • You can keep the leftovers in a sealed container in the fridge for 3-4 days.
-Reheat them on a rack in a 350°F oven until heated through.
+Reheat them in a 350°F oven until heated through.
 Reheating in the oven is better than using the microwave because it helps re-crisp the almond meal.

 Nutrition per Serving